fhenaod/evol_time_scaling/README.md

 # Evolutionary rates time-scaling
 Code and data to reproduce:

 Figure 1 in Harmon et al. 2021.
-The Causes and consequences of the ubiquitous time-scaling of all evolutionary rates.
-Annual Review of Ecology and Systematics.
-52, 587 – 609 https://doi.org/10.1146/annurev-ecolsys-011921-023644
+The Causes and consequences of the ubiquitous time-scaling of all evolutionary rates. _Annual Review of Ecology and Systematics_ 52, 587 – 609 https://doi.org/10.1146/annurev-ecolsys-011921-023644

-Figure X in Rolland et al. 202x Linkin Micro- and Macroevolution: paradoxes and perspectives
+Figure 2 in Rolland et al. 2023 Conceptual and empirical bridges between micro and macroevolution _Nature Ecology and Evolution_ xx, pp - pp https://doi.org/10.1038/s41559-023-02116-7